 The following information may provide you with some ideas to tailor your job interview response to homogeneous grouping or heterogeneous grouping questions.

 How to Divide Students into Cooperative Learning Groups

-The concept of putting students into smaller groups sounds like a straight forward task for the teacher.
+The concept of putting students into smaller groups sounds like a straight-forward task for the teacher.
 It’s a great way for the teacher to observe their students actively working cooperatively on a learning concept.
 However, the important part about grouping students includes how the teacher goes about dividing up his/her class of students to gain the best results.

-Of course, we keep in mind that students are not limited to their abilities or defined by specific parameters, which is one of the big concepts of incorporating growth mindset in the classroom.
+Of course, we keep in mind that students are not limited to their abilities or defined by specific parameters, which is one of the big concepts of incorporating a growth mindset in the classroom.

 Should you put students in heterogeneous groupings or homogeneous groupings?

-Some teachers believe that students need to varied, so all learning levels are represented in each group (heterogeneous), while others believe that students should be grouped by ability level (homogeneous).
+Some teachers believe that students need to vary, so all learning levels are represented in each group (heterogeneous), while others believe that students should be grouped by ability level (homogeneous).
 There are advantages and disadvantages to both heterogeneous and homogeneous grouping.
 It depends on what type of activity you are running and what you want your students to do.